 Ideas World Cup is the first worldwide ideas competition.

 It is a celebration of dreams and creativity.
-Dozens of cities from all around the world will compete simultaneously to see which city generates the most ideas.
+Dozens of cities from all around the world will compete simultaneously to see which one is capable of generating more ideas in a brainstorming

-But Ideas World Cup is not simply a competition; it is based on the desire to change the world.t We want to offer solutions to the most pressing issues of our society.
-These issues are the categories for the challenges which Ideas World Cup will address.
+But Ideas World Cup is not simply a competition; it is based on the desire to change the world.t We want to offer solutions to the main challenges of the pandemic in dozens

 IWC is a worldwide event which pursues a significant change in the world through the contribution and creativity of people from different cities and countries.
 All the ideas generated at Ideas World Cup will follow these rules: